 If you’re experiencing discomfort or pain in your rectum, anus, or colon, you may be experiencing an issue that needs to be resolved through colorectal surgery.
-However, not many people are familiar with this field of medicine so a lot of these symptoms tend to go untreated.
+However, not many people are familiar with this field of medicine, so many of these symptoms tend to go untreated.

 So, how do you know if colorectal surgery is an option for you?
-Here is some useful information to help you better understand colorectal surgery and a few signs that it may be something you might want to consider.
+Here is some useful information to help you better understand colorectal surgery and the signs that it may be something you might want to consider.

 What is Colorectal Surgery?

 Also referred to as proctology, colorectal surgery helps treat rectum, anus, and colon conditions.
 A colorectal surgeon is an expert trained in diagnosing and treating rectum, anus, and colon-related diseases.

 The diseases mentioned above are usually categorized as anorectal and colorectal conditions.
 It is not uncommon for a surgeon in the colorectal field to be confused for a gastroenterologist.
 But they are not the same, with the main difference being gastroenterologists do not perform surgery.

 5 Signs and Symptoms That Could Lead to Colorectal Surgery